Delivers café-grade black coffee and Americanos at the press of a button, with fast heat-up and fuss-free daily cleaning.

 Quick verdict

-• Best super automatic for purists: Jura E4 – cafe-quality black coffee and espresso with one-touch ease and almost zero cleanup.
+- Best super automatic for purists: Jura E4 – café-quality black coffee and espresso at the touch of a button, with very little cleanup.

-• Best semi automatic for learning barista skills: Breville Barista Express – grind, tamp and steam with hands-on control and great value.
+- Best semi automatic for learning barista skills: Breville Barista Express – grind, tamp, and steam with hands-on control at a great value.

-• Best pod machine for small kitchens: Nespresso VertuoPlus Deluxe (De’Longhi) – fast, consistent espresso and small coffees with barcode brewing and bundled frother.
+- Best pod machine for small kitchens: Nespresso VertuoPlus Deluxe (De’Longhi) – fast, consistent espresso and small coffees with barcode brewing and a commonly bundled frother.

-• Best budget single-serve drip alternative: Keurig K-Express – quick, no-mess cups with 3 sizes and a compact footprint.
+- Best budget single-serve drip alternative: Keurig K-Express – quick, no-mess cups in three sizes, with a compact footprint.

 Comparison table